keymanapp/keyman/common/predictive-text/docs/worker-communication-protocol.md

   message: 'ready';
   configuration: {
     /**
-     * How many UTF-16 code units maximum to send as the context to the
+     * How many UTF-16 code points maximum to send as the context to the
      * left of the cursor ("left" in the Unicode character stream).
      *
      * Affects the `context` property sent in `predict` messages.